mongodb/leafygreen-ui/packages/hooks/README.md

 **Type:** `HTMLElement | null`

-HTML element that is subscribed to DOM changes.
+`HTMLElement` to subscribe to changes to.

 #### options

 **Type:** `MutationObserverInit`

 Object with information about what DOM changes to subscribe to.
+[Docs here](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserverInit)

 #### callback